adambard/learnxinyminutes-docs/fortran95.html.markdown

 !
 Functions and Subroutines declared externally to the program listing need ! to be declared to the program using an Interface declaration (even if they ! are in the same source file!) (see below).
-It is easier to define them within ! the contains section of a module or program.
+It is easier to define them within ! the 'contains' section of a module or program.

 elemental real function func4(a) result(res)
 !
 An elemental function is a Pure function that takes a scalar input variable